awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 **Important**
 These procedures are intended for use with Amazon Linux 2\.
 We also assume that you are starting with a new Amazon EC2 instance\.
 If you are trying to set up an EC2 instance running a different distribution, or an instance running an old version of Amazon Linux 2, some procedures in this tutorial might not work\.
 For the Amazon Linux AMI, see [Tutorial: Configure SSL/TLS with the Amazon Linux AMI](SSL-on-amazon-linux-ami.md)\.
 For Ubuntu, see the following Ubuntu community documentation: [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
 For Red Hat Enterprise Linux, see the following: [Setting up the Apache HTTP Web Server](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/deploying_different_types_of_servers/setting-apache-http-server_deploying-different-types-of-servers)\.
 For other distributions, see their specific documentation\.

+**Note**
+Alternatively, you can use AWS Certificate Manager \(ACM\) for AWS Nitro enclaves, which is an enclave application that allows you to use public and private SSL/TLS certificates with your web applications and servers running on Amazon EC2 instances with AWS Nitro Enclaves\.
+Nitro Enclaves is an Amazon EC2 capability that enables creation of isolated compute environments to protect and securely process highly sensitive data, such as SSL/TLS certificates and private keys\.
+ACM for Nitro Enclaves works with **nginx** running on your Amazon EC2 Linux instance to create private keys, to distribute certificates and private keys, and to manage certificate renewals\.
+To use ACM for Nitro Enclaves, you must use an enclave\-enabled Linux instance\.
+For more information, see [ What is AWS Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) and [AWS Certificate Manager for Nitro Enclaves](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave-refapp.html) in the *AWS Nitro Enclaves User Guide*\.

 **Topics**
 + [Prerequisites](#ssl_prereq)
 + [Step 1: Enable TLS on the server](#ssl_enable)